ChameleonCloud/networking-wireguard/README.md

 delete the configuration stored in the configuration repo.
 When deleting a _spoke port_, no changes are needed.

+#### The agent daemon loop

+The networking-wireguard agent performs the bulk of the work.
+Every interval, the agent wakes up and queries the state of the Neutron DB (via RPC on the ML2 mechanism driver.)
+After querying all hub ports on its host, and all spoke ports globally, it will stitch these together to understand the state of the mesh.
+It will then compare this to its last known state.

+For each hub hosted on the agent, the agent will ensure there is a WireGuard interface.
+If there is none, it will create one (named after the port like `wg-<port_id>`) in the root network namespace and then move it to a tenant-specific network namespace (named like `tun<project_id>`).
+If no such namespace exists yet, it will be created.
+Creating the interface in the root namespace simplifies the layer-2 configuration and importantly should obviate the need to deal with OVS or similar.
+Randomly generated a new private key and assign to the interface.
+Pick a free port in the 51820..52820 range for the listen port and assign to the interface.
+Update the port binding profile with the public key.
+Update the port binding profile with the endpoint of the tunnel, which should be the public address of the Neutron node combined with the chosen port.
+The device public key and IP address provided by the user are added as a peer, with the device IP being in the AllowedIPs list.
+Save the Wireguard configuration to the channel configuration repo.

+Finally, the agent will configure the interface with any fixed_ips defined for the hub and bring up the interface.
+Any spokes associated with the hub will be configured as WireGuard peers, with the spoke port's fixed_ip as its sole AllowedIPs (source IPs).
+If all of this completes successfully, the hub port will then be set to ACTIVE state by the agent.

 ### L3

 #### When adding a port to a router

-If the port is a hub port for a Wireguard tunnel, move the Wireguard interface to the router's network namespace instead of creating a new veth pair and assigning an IP address.
-Bring up the tunnel interface.
+If the port is a hub port for a WireGuard tunnel, the plugin will move the WireGuard interface to the router's network namespace instead of creating a new veth pair and assigning an IP address.

 #### When removing a port from a router

-If the port is a hub port, move the Wireguard interface back to the default namespace and bring down the tunnel interface.
+If the port is a hub port, the plugin will move the Wireguard interface back to the default namespace and bring down the tunnel interface.